freifunkMUC/freifunkmuc.github.io/firmware.md

 Hier findet ihr eine Erklärung zu den jeweiligen Änderungen der Firmware Versionen.

+### v2015.3

+- Add 4 new gateways as placeholders (not all are and will be active immediately)
+- Integrated no_rebroadcast fix on mesh-vpn from Gluon Upstream
+- Added another key for stable version signing

 ### v2015.2 (nicht kompatibel zu v2015.1 und älter)

  - Updated to new upstream gluon: 52698e62bac2ec0f8764b12cf437040528e…